drshahizan/research-design/24252/proposal/file/JasonSun-UTM/readme.md

 The cryptocurrency market is highly sensitive to social media sentiment.
 This project focuses on analyzing tweets related to Ethereum (ETH) to understand how public opinion influences market dynamics.
-We apply Natural Language Processing (NLP) techniques to perform sentiment analysis and visualize the relationship between Twitter sentiment and ETH price trends.
+I apply Natural Language Processing (NLP) techniques to perform sentiment analysis and visualize the relationship between Twitter sentiment and ETH price trends.

 ---